 H.A.
 Gade was born in 1917 in Amravati, Maharashtra.
 He always enjoyed drawing as a child but had a keen interest in Mathematics and Science, so he went on to Nagpur University and graduated with a Bachelor of Science in 1939.
-The same year, he decided to enroll part-time at Nagpur School of Art.
-He then went to teach at the Spencer Training College in Jabalpur from 1944-48.
+The same year, he decided to enrol part-time at Nagpur School of Art.
+He then taught at the Spencer Training College in Jabalpur from 1944-48.
 Finally he went back to the Nagpur School of Art and completed his Diploma in Fine Arts in 1949 and his Masters in Fine Arts in 1950.

 Around this time, he began his career by painting in watercolours inspired by SH Raza and Walter Langhammer.
 But he later switched to oil paintings.
 His landscapes were deeply inspired by his travels.
 From the lush greenery of Kerala, to the stark landscape of Udaipur to the dense forests, his landscapes are highly prized.
 Rather than forms, the visual impact of colours is the most important part of his works and he used brushes and palette knives to achieve the effects.